 It was the first time I was making mushroom soup with buckwheat so I decided to keep it simple.
 Sometimes less is more and I can always experiment by adding additional ingredients next time.
 What I ended up with was a delicious buckwheat and mushroom soup which I really loved and I believe you would love it too if you try making it.

 This was pretty nutritious meal as buckwheat is supercharged with B complex vitamins, magnesium, manganese, just to mention some of the of minerals and vitamins it contains.
 Add mushrooms and you have even more vitamins and minerals in your meal.

-I had it for dinner one day but I made enough for lunch next day so it’s great for both, lunch or dinner.
+I had it for dinner one day but I made enough for lunch next day and I think it’s great for both, lunch or dinner.
 At dinner time serve it with a side salad for some raw goodness.